RENAMO insurgency (2013–2021): Peace deal and rebel splintering

 In July 2021, RMJ leader Mariano Nhongo reaffirmed that he was ready for peace talks under the condition of excluding the RENAMO main faction.
-Despite his group's gradual demise, he also boasted "The military Junta still exists, and it will always exist".
+Despite his group's gradual demise, he also boasted "The [RENAMO] military junta still exists, and it will always exist".
 In early October, government forces discovered and seized Nhongo's hideout in the Zove hamlet deep at Inhaminga.
-On 11 October, the RMJ leader was shot dead in a firefight with Mozambican security forces in Cheringoma District.
+On 11 October 2021 the RMJ leader was shot dead in a firefight with Mozambican security forces in Cheringoma District.
 According to Bernadino Rafael, General Commander of the Mozambican police force, Nhongo's force had attacked a patrol in the bush at Njovo.
 He died alongside one of his main lieutenants, Wulawucama.
-In December 2021, United Nations envoy Mirko Manzoni declared that the last remnant group of the RMJ -counting 24 militants- had joined the "Demobilization, Disarmament and Reintegration" (DDR) program.
+In December 2021, United Nations envoy Mirko Manzoni declared that the last remnant group of the RMJ, comprising 24 militants, had joined the "Demobilization, Disarmament and Reintegration" (DDR) program.
 The group had laid down its weapons at Murrupula, Nampula Province.

 United Nations response

-According to the United Nations High Commissioner for Refugees (UNHCR), up to 12,000 Mozambicans were driven into exile as a result of the insurgency between 2013 and 2016.
+According to the United Nations High Commissioner for Refugees (UNHCR), up to 12,000 Mozambicans were driven into exile as a result of the insurgency between the years 2013 and 2016 respectively.
 UNHCR is currently monitoring temporary camps established for Mozambican refugees in Malawi, although it has cited insufficient funds and food supplies as potentially serious problems.